Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/index.md

     Keep track of the data editing history, and monitor the data validity.
     For more information, see the [data node history](data-node-history.md) page.

+5. **Seamless integration with Task orchestration and Scenario management**:
+    Data pipelines in Taipy are modeled as execution graphs within _scenarios_ connecting data nodes through _tasks_.
+Task orchestration and scenario management are key features of Taipy.
+    For more information, see the [Task orchestration](../task-orchestration/index.md) or [Scenario Management](../scenario-mgt/index.md) pages.

-5. **Support multiple alternative datasets as Scenarios**:
+6. **Support multiple alternative datasets for What-if-analysis**:
     Easily manage alternative data nodes as different versions or variations of your dataset within the same application.
+This is particularly useful for What-if-analysis.
-For more information, see the [Data nodes and scenarios](data-node-and-scenario.md) page.
+    For more information, see the [Scenarios and What-if-analysis](../what-if-analysis/index.md) page.

-6. **Seamless integration with Data Processing and Scenario management**:
-    Data pipelines in Taipy are modeled as execution graphs within Scenarios connecting data nodes through tasks.
-For more information, see the [Data Pipelines](../data-processing/index.md) or [Scenario Management](../scenario-mgt/index.md) pages.